-Enda Murray is an award winning filmmaker with 25 years experience in program making having worked in Ireland, England, Europe, USA and Australia.
-Educated at Trinity College Dublin and St. Martin’s School of Art in London, and with a PhD from the University of Western Sydney, he has written, produced and directed several drama and documentary programs which explore issues surrounding communities and popular culture.
+Dr Enda Murray is an award-winning filmmaker with extensive experience in program making having lived and worked in Ireland, England, Europe, USA and Australia.
+Educated at Trinity College Dublin and St. Martin’s School of Art in London, and with a PhD from the University of Western Sydney, his academic and filmmaking practice focuses on community, social justice and popular culture.

-His latest documentary Secret Family Recipes explores his personal connection with his family and his ties to Ireland, his country of birth.
+His PhD film, Secret Family Recipes explores his personal connection with his family and his ties to Ireland, his country of birth.

 Previous to coming to Australia, Enda Murray was active in environmental and social justice activism in the UK, producing several projects for Undercurrents, an innovative lo-fi grassroots news service which won several international media awards.